 Taxes for Expats – The US – Japan Tax Treaty

 The US-Japan tax treaty was one of the first international tax treaties that the US signed.
-The first version was signed in 1954, with later versions signed in 1972 and 2003, and a further update protocol covering software companies added in 2013.
+The first version was signed in 1954, with later versions signed in 1972 and 2003.
+A further update protocol covering software companies added in 2013, and a final update was ratified in July 2019.

 The purpose of the treaty is to prevent double taxation for Americans living in Japan and Japanese citizens living in the US, however the inclusion of a ‘Saving Clause’ in Article 1 (paragraph 4) of the treaty allows for the US to still tax its citizens living in Japan as if the rest of the treaty didn’t exist, so that the treaty doesn’t prevent US expats living in Japan from having to file US taxes.